fvtt-fria-ligan/vaesen-foundry-vtt/README.md

 ## Release Notes
 =======

+v3.1.5
+- Updated rolls to use latest version of YZUR

 v3.1.4
 - Updated French Localization Thanks [Kirwiisp](https://github.com/Kirwiisp)
 - Chnaged SVG on status icons to be more freindly to non-chrome browsers